Start the countdown to Christmas with these DIY Advent Calendar ideas that will fill the month with fun and festive activities for kids and toddlers.

+Find a place where your children will pass by daily.
 I created the calendar in our entryway so the girls would walk by it when they wake each morning…you know, so I don’t forget to actually use it!
-It’s an awkward angle to photograph, but this is for the girls, not the blog.
-You’ll forgive me, right?
+You could also set this up in your kitchen, living room or even your child’s bedroom if you have a wall big enough.

-I used fabric tape because it’s pretty, festive and easy for Adalyn & Aniston to remove from the wall to see what’s inside their bag for the day.
+I used fabric tape because it’s pretty, festive and easy for the girls to remove from the wall to see what’s inside their bag for the day.
+It also doesn’t leave sticky residue or marks on painted walls.

-I printed of a list of activities, which I can secretly place inside the bags the day of because often, I don’t know what we’ll do before then!
-Other activities that I know we have planned for specific dates are in there already.
+Print a list of activities and secretly place inside the bags (this can also be done the day of!)
+Most often, I don’t know what we’ll do before then!

 I mix these Advent Calendar ideas up from year to year often based on what our schedule looks like.
 Some of our favorite advent activities are:

-- make Salt Dough Ornaments and Color Salt Dough Ornaments
+- make Salt Dough Ornaments and Colored Salt Dough Ornaments

 - donate toys to make room for new